 For the past ten years, I have been collecting various members of the sun loving Aizoaceae family.
-You could put it down as just another one of my plant obsessions, but I think you’ll agree that these excellent little adapters will add a touch of warmer climes to any garden.
+You could put it down as a plant obsessions, but I think you’ll agree that these excellent little adapters will add a touch of warmer climes to any garden.
 Especially the commonly found form: Ice Plant, or Delosperma.

-The Aizoaceae is a very large group of succulent plants and contains species such as Lampranthus, Annual Mesembryanthemum (Livingstone daisy), to mention just a few.
+The Aizoaceae is a very large group of succulent plants and contains species such as Lampranthus, Annual Mesembryanthemum (Livingstone daisy), Delosperma (Ice Plant), to mention just a few.
 Most species come from South Africa.

 - They are remarkably easy to take from cuttings.
 No need for rooting powder.
 Use a gritty compost to give them a head start

-- Being succulent, they need very little moisture to survive.
+- Being succulent, they need very little moisture to thrive

-- Some species like Delosperma compactum form dense, weed suppressing mats and will grow in that trickiest spot.
+- Some species like Delosperma compactum, form dense, weed suppressing mats and will tolerate the harshest of environments, including dry walls

 - Slugs and snails are not really interested in them

 Depending on where you live in the UK, you will need to protect some varieties of Delosperma from hard frosts.
 They may be called ‘Ice plants’.
 However, that is because the succulent leaves have transparent dots all over them.
 This gives the appearance of frost.
 A severe frost can damage your plants.
 Personally, I haven’t had any die on me yet, but I do live by the sea in South Devon.
-Every year, I take plenty of cuttings from each variety and place them in a frost free environment to be on the safe side.
+Every year, I take plenty of cuttings from my Delospermas, from each variety and place them in a frost free environment to be on the safe side.
 This ensures that if I loose any plants, I have a good stock for next year.
+So far so good!

-In January, I purchased Delosperma ‘Hardy Mixed’, from Thompson and Morgan.
-They claim this to be a selection of the hardiest varieties of the Ice plant.
+In January, I purchased Delosperma ‘Jewell of the Desert Collection‘, from Thompson and Morgan.
 So far, I am very impressed with the results.
 Not only did they make it through the coldest months in a non-heated greenhouse, they have also been flowering now for three months and there are still plenty of new buds forming.
-The flowers aren’t quite as big as the common Delosperma cooperi, but they do come in 4 different colours: red, yellow, white and orange.
+So colourful!
+The flowers aren’t quite as big as the common Delosperma cooperi, but they do come in 5 different colours: red, yellow, white, pink and orange.

 I can’t wait to propagate them once they grow a bit bigger.
 I’m planning to cram them into every dry, hot and sunny spot in my garden next year.